DefiantLabs/defiant-docs/website/docs/guides/chains/osmosis/osmosis-1.md

 ### 🌐 Binary Map

-Here's a table summarizing the binary versions used in osmosis-1. 🚀
+Here's a table summarizing the binary versions used in osmosis-1.🚀
+Some of the version names do not [match](https://github.com/cosmos/chain-registry/blob/master/osmosis/chain.json#L66-L130) the tags.

 | Block Range  📦                                                    | Version 📔 |
 |------------------------------------------------------------|------------|